-The CyberRisk is displayed within the Website security check, NetCaptain, WebShepherd and Colony with all systems and is intended to indicate how (un) secure a system is.
+The CyberRisk is displayed within the Website security check and NetCaptain with all systems and is intended to indicate how (un) secure a system is.
 It is good to realize that we cannot speak of a safe system when the CyberRisk is below a certain value.
 In general, however, we can say that when the CyberRisk has increased, the chance of abuse increases.
 The CyberRisk will help you determine if you are on the right track in terms of security.
 The higher the CyberRisk, the higher the risk.

 How is the CyberRisk calculated?